Bounding $s$ for vertex-primitive $s$-arc-transitive digraphs of alternating and symmetric groups: Notation and Preliminaries

-For a positive integer $n$ and prime number $p$, denote by $\pi(n)$ the set of prime divisors of $n$ and $n_p$ the $p$-part of $n$ (the largest $p$-power dividing $n$).
-We write $\pi(|G|)$ simply as $\pi(G)$ if $G$ is a finite group.
+For a group \(G\), denote the set of prime divisors of $|G|$ by $\Pi(G)$, the set of composition factors of $G$ by \(\CF(G)\), and the set of insoluble composition factors of $G$ by \(\ICF(G)\).
+For a simple group \(T\), let \(\m_{G}(T)\) denote the multiplicity of \(T\) as a composition factor of \(G\).
+For a positive integer $n$ and prime number $p$, let $n_p$ denote the $p$-part of $n$ (the largest $p$-power dividing $n$).
 The following elementary result is a consequence of Legendre’s formula.

 \begin{lem} For any positive integer $n$ and prime $p$ we have $(n!)_p<p^{\frac{n}{p-1}}$. \end{lem}